 Introducing books and rich language experiences from an early age has many learning and development benefits for pēpi.
 Here are some Tākai resources you can use with whānau to explore reading with their child.

 When parents read with their child, it's a great chance to share attention, fun and cuddles, and reinforce a warm, loving bond.
 All of these benefits help make strong brain connections for language, and will help babies learn to love books and learning for life.

 In 'Ngā tohu whānau' on page 14 of Te Pihinga 3, the ‘Love and warmth’ section reminds us to ‘spend time with pēpi, playing, talking, reading, singing and having fun together.'

 Here are some other pages in Te Pihinga 3 to explore with whānau:

-- Page 18 – ‘Whānau say: He understands lots and is starting to use more kupu to show us what he wants, needs and is interested in.
-We are giving pēpi a world rich in language every day by describing, responding, confirming, adding and modelling – "bathe them in te reo”.’
+- Page 24 – ‘Whānau say: Pēpi understands a lot and is starting to use more kupu to tell us what they want, need and are interested in.
+We’re giving pēpi a world rich in language every day by describing, responding, confirming, adding and modelling – to bathe them in te reo.'

 On page 6 of the booklet Thinking about Parenting we are reminded about staying positive, 'Try and say five positive things for every negative one!’

 On page 4 of the booklet The World of Under-fives is ‘Ten basics for a fair and firm approach’.
 Number 2 suggests, ‘Try to do something they like with them every day.’